carpentries-incubator/workflows-nextflow/_episodes/14-nfcore.md

 Each pipeline has its own webpage at https://nf-co.re/<pipeline_name> e.g. [nf-co.re/rnaseq](https://nf-co.re/rnaseq/usage)

 In addition to this documentation, each pipeline comes with basic command line reference.
-This can be seen by running the pipeline with the `--help` flag, for example:
+This can be seen by running the pipeline with the parameter `--help` , for example:

 ~~~
 $ nextflow run -r 3.0 nf-core/rnaseq --help